Making events more accessible

 The NSW Government is seeking the views of business leaders, decision makers, event organisers and venue managers in the events and tourism sector, as well as event attendees and the general public.

-This feedback will be used by the Event Access and Inclusion Project to better inform event access planning and delivery.
+This feedback will be used to better inform ongoing event accessibility and inclusion planning and delivery.